openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

    The EU Digital Identity Wallet legislation, for example, calls for Level of Assurance HIGH for User Authentication which necessitates the use of two of three factors where one factor can be inherence.
-   This is where, “the applicant is identified as the claimed identity through comparison of one or more physical characteristic of the person with an authoritative source;” and “‘authoritative source’ means any source irrespective of its form that can be relied upon to provide accurate data, information and/or evidence that can be used to prove identity;”
+   This is where, "the applicant is identified as the claimed identity through comparison of one or more physical characteristic of the person with an authoritative source;" and "'*authoritative source*' means any source irrespective of its form that can be relied upon to provide accurate data, information and/or evidence that can be used to prove identity;"

-   An ‘authoritative source’ for high-risk use cases requires biometric data to be captured live by a trusted entity, evaluated to be of sufficient quality for automated recognition, and determined to be unique within the target population to an acceptable False Positive Identification Rate (FPIR) at a specified False Negative Identification Rate (FNIR).
-This is typically performed by a government agency where, per NIST SP 800-63A and others, the “Expected Outcomes of Identity Proofing” is to “Resolve a claimed identity to a single, unique identity within the context of the population of users the CSP serves.”4 Comparing a physical attribute of a natural person to one encoded on, or in, a government issued credential is NOT identity proofing, it is identity verification.
+   An 'authoritative source' for high-risk use cases requires biometric data to be captured live by a trusted entity, evaluated to be of sufficient quality for automated recognition, and determined to be unique within the target population to an acceptable False Positive Identification Rate (FPIR) at a specified False Negative Identification Rate (FNIR).
+This is typically performed by a government agency where, per NIST SP 800-63A and others, the "Expected Outcomes of Identity Proofing" is to "Resolve a claimed identity to a single, unique identity within the context of the population of users the CSP serves."
+4 Comparing a physical attribute of a natural person to one encoded on, or in, a government issued credential is NOT identity proofing, it is identity verification.

    For identity resolution (aka, deduplication) we are more concerned with the false negatives (the